Heroku External Objects

 or GENERATED ALWAYS AS IDENTITY

 .
-These defaults are not supported by Heroku External Objects and will cause creation of new records to fail.
-Retrieving, updating, and deleting will work.
+These defaults aren’t supported by Heroku External Objects and cause the creation of new records to fail.
+Retrieving, updating, and deleting works.

 Searches in Salesforce for data in External Objects are done in a case-sensitive manner.
-Case-insensitive searching is currently not supported by Heroku External Objects.
+Case-insensitive searching isn’t supported by Heroku External Objects.

 Batch Apex

-Using Batch Apex in Salesforce to query Heroku External Objects is currently not supported.
+Using Batch Apex in Salesforce to query Heroku External Objects isn’t supported.

 Global Search